AbdulAhad17/Selenium-java-bdd-framework/README.md

 ## Execution of tests
-There are 2 scenarios named as @scenario1 and @scenario2.
-Ran the tests on chrome54.0, firefox46 on ubuntu 14.04 64 bit
+There are 2 scenarios named as @ValidCredentials,FilterProduct and @AddToCart Ran the tests on browser

 To run scenarios (@ValidCredentials,@AddToCart,@FilterProduct)